doug3236/scanner_refl_fix/README.md

 ![](refs/reflection_small.jpg "reflection.jpg")

 To test your scanner, print the chart *reflection.tif* using Adobe's ACPU or other program that can print w/o color management, then scan it.
 Then run the following command to remove the reflected light.

     scanner_refl_fix scan_reflection.tif scan_reflection_f.tif

-The program can then be used to produce average measurements of the scanner's RGB values of each patch along with the max
+The program can then be used to measure RGB averages of the scanned patches along with the max
 RGB differences (second number labeled 'd' adjacent to the R, G, B values) that occur from white background scanner reflections.
 The black background produces little reflected light.